MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-reset-and-repair.md

 ---
-Description: This article provides details regarding the the reset and repair of MSIX apps that have been deployed to a device.
+description: This article provides details regarding the the reset and repair of MSIX apps that have been deployed to a device.
 title: Reset or Repair MSIX Apps ms.date: 11/10/2020 ms.topic: article